 M.F.A, Fine Arts, Cum Laude, The New York Academy of Art

 Chris is the Acting Coordinator of Academic Travel with over 15 years experience as a Fine Art Adjunct Instructor and serves as the Adjunct Vice President of the SUNY Ulster Faculty Association.
 He currently serves on the Foundation Scholarship Approval Board and is a member of the College Association Board of Directors.
 Chris is the recipient of SUNY’s Chancellor's Award for Excellence in Teaching in 2015 and a Title III Mini Grant for program development in the Fine Arts Department at SUNY Ulster.

-M.A., Social Work, Fordham University
+M.S.W., Social Work, Fordham University

 B.A., History, SUNY New Paltz

 Austin is a counselor for the Educational Opportunity Program (EOP).
 He grew up in Far Rockaway Queens and moved to the Hudson Valley after high school to start his college education at Sullivan County Community College.
 Austin currently lives in Orange County NY with his wife Stephanie and two daughters, Autumn and Alena.